Skip to content

 array([1., 2., 3., 4., 5., 6., 7., 8.])

-While it might be ultrafast, it takes time for the user to understand what is going on and also some mastery to write such vectorized code without bugs.
-What about other rolling functions that are powering more complex indicators?
-And what about resampling, grouping, and other operations on dates and time?
+While this approach is very fast, it can take some time to understand what is happening, and it requires experience to write such vectorized code correctly.
+What about other rolling functions used in more advanced indicators?
+And what about resampling, grouping, and other operations involving dates and times?

-Here comes Pandas to the rescue!
-Pandas provides rich time series functionality, data alignment, NA-friendly statistics, groupby, merge and join methods, and lots of other conveniences.
+This is where Pandas comes to the rescue!
+Pandas offers rich time series features, data alignment, NA-friendly statistics, groupby, merge and join methods, and many other useful tools.
 It has two primary data structures: Series (one-dimensional) and DataFrame (two-dimensional).
-You can imagine them as NumPy arrays wrapped with valuable information, such as timestamps and column names.
-Our moving average can be implemented in a one-liner:
+You can think of them as NumPy arrays enhanced with valuable information like timestamps and column names.
+Our moving average can be written in a single line:

 >>> index = vbt.date_range("2020-01-01", periods=10)